-Error!
-Reference source not found. shows the historical summer maximum demand on Jemena's electricity network since 2020 and a comparison of the 2022 Blunomy to current (2023) Blunomy system-level (top-down) maximum demand forecasts for the JEN region over the 2023-24 to 2032-33 outlook period.
+Figure 4-1 shows the historical summer maximum demand on Jemena's electricity network since 2020 and a comparison of the 2023 Blunomy to current (2024) Blunomy system-level (top-down) maximum demand forecasts for the JEN region over the 2024-25 to 2033-34 outlook period.

-At the system level, the underlying maximum demand forecasts over the forward five-year planning period for the JEN region are slightly lower in the next 3 years (up to 2025) compared with the 2022 forecast, due in part to the change in top-down methodology as well as an overall milder summer experienced within Victoria.
-The new top-down forecast includes a significant portion of forecast EV load, solar PV and gas electrification impact to be integrated in later years of the forecast (from 2026 onwards).
-Within the forward five-year planning period, JEN considers this change to the system-level demand forecast to have an impact on its spatial-level forecasts, changing the peak maximum demand from summer to winter in the later years.
+At the system level, the underlying maximum demand forecasts over the forward five-year planning period for the JEN region are slightly higher compared with the 2023 forecast due in part to the change of assumptions in top-down methodology.
+The top-down forecast includes the uptake of forecast EV load, solar PV and gas electrification impact to be integrated in later years of the forecast.
+Within the forward five-year planning period, JEN considers this change to the system-level demand forecast to has no or negligible impact on its spatial-level forecasts.